devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 - `paths` *string array* path globs which devspace should watch for changes (e.g. `config/**`, `.env`, `node/package*` etc.)

 ### devspace.ports
-To access applications running inside a DevSpace, the DevSpace CLI allows to configure port forwardings.
+To access applications running inside a DevSpace, the DevSpace.cli allows to configure port forwardings.
 A port forwarding consists of the following:
 - `service` *string* DevSpace service to start port forwarding for (use either service OR namespace, labelSelector, resourceType)
 - `namespace` *string* the namespace where to select the pods from
 - `labelSelector` *map[string]string* a key value map with the labels to select from (default: release: devspace-default)